 Recommended Cucumber Varieties: Corinto, Muncher, Parisian Gherkin, Green Light, Saladmore

 Cherry Tomatoes are a surprisingly easy vegetable to grow in the garden.
 While some giant heirloom tomatoes can be a challenge, modern hybrid cherry tomatoes are generally quite low-maintenance and forgiving.
 The key is to find a cherry tomato plant that grows vigorously and produces tasty tomatoes.
 Cherry tomatoes grow well in larger planters or in raised garden beds.

 While tomatoes can certainly be grown from seeds, the process is not easy.
 Most beginner gardeners (and a fair share of experienced gardeners) choose to purchase potted seedling tomato plants instead of growing the plants from seeds themselves.
 Buy starter tomato plants at the garden center this year and save growing from seed for when you’ve got a dedicated indoor seed-starting setup (complete with plant lights).

 Recommended Cherry Tomato Varieties: Sungold, Sparky, Candyland, Sakura, Cherry Bomb, Sunpeach, Super Sweet 100, Crokini

 Tip: Sungold is commonly known as one of the overall top-tasting types of tomatoes (even in comparison to some giant heirlooms)!

 Swiss Chard is a low-fuss fresh specialty green to grow in the garden.
-These nutritious leafy plants can be grown in full sun, but can also be grown in partial shade.
+These leafy plants can be grown in full sun but can also be grown in partial shade.
 They’re lovely in salads and smoothies alike.